nojronatron/nojronatron.github.io/continuing-education/promises-promises.md

 });
 ```

-When calling an API that will take take to return, use a function that will return a promise.
+When calling an API that will take time to return, use a function that will return a promise.

 Handling the result is fairly simple: